Dylan Farrell: 2011

 On 18 March 2011 Farrell extended his contract with South Sydney until the end of the 2013 NRL season.
 Farrell played 23 matches and scored 12 tries for South Sydney in 2011.

 2012

-Farrell played in all of South Sydney's 27 matches and scored 8 tries in the 2012 NRL season as the club reached the preliminary final against Canterbury-Bankstown but were defeated 32-8 at ANZ Stadium.
+Farrell played in all of South Sydney's 27 matches and scored 8 tries in the 2012 NRL season as the club reached the preliminary final against Canterbury-Bankstown but were defeated 32–8 at ANZ Stadium.

 2013

 In May, Farrell agreed to a three-year contract with the St George Illawarra Dragons starting from 2014.
 Farrell played in 15 matches and scored 6 tries in his last year with the Rabbitohs.
 Farrell also spent some time playing in the NSW Cup for Souths feeder side the North Sydney Bears making 9 appearances and scoring 4 tries.

 2014

 In February, Farrell was selected for the Dragons inaugural Nines squad.
-In round 1, he made his club debut for St. George against the Wests Tigers, playing at centre in the 44-24 win at WIN Stadium.
-In round 6, against the Melbourne Storm at AAMI Park, Farrell scored his first club try for St. George in the last minute 24-28 loss.
-During the match Farrell suffered a pectoral muscle injury and later received the same injury in a New South Wales Cup match for the Illawarra Cutters, ending his season.
+In round 1, he made his club debut for St. George against the Wests Tigers, playing at centre in the 44–24 win at WIN Stadium.
+In round 6, against the Melbourne Storm at AAMI Park, Farrell scored his first club try for St. George in the last minute 24–28 loss.
+During the match Farrell suffered a pectoral muscle injury and later received the same injury in a NSW Cup match for the Illawarra Cutters, ending his season.
 Farrell scored one try from 6 games in his first year with St. George Illawarra.